AaltoICMCourse/AaltoICMCourse.github.io/_posts/examples-unity/2018-10-15-ICM-example-unity-BananaCollector.md

 ---
 layout: page-fullwidth
 subheadline:
-title:  "Banana Collector"
+title:  "Banana Collectors"
-teaser: "A basic example where the AI is trained to balance a ball on a plate using both PPO and Neural Evolution Algorithm.
-The environment is a copy of the Unity ML-Agents' 3DBall environment."
+teaser: "A copy of the Unity ML-Agents' Banana Collector environment.
+The agents are trained to collect bananas, shoot at each other and avoid the bad bananas.
+Discrete action branching is used in this example."
 meta_teaser:
 breadcrumb: true
 header: